scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

 val res1: Int = 4
 ````

 As shown in the output, if you don’t assign a variable to the result of an expression, the REPL creates variables named `res0`, `res1`, etc., for you.
-You can use these variable names in future expressions:
+You can use these variable names in subsequent expressions:

 ````
 scala> val x = res0 * 10